-This appendix is designed to assist the analyst in preparing effective regulatory analyses, backfit analyses, and environmental analyses and to provide a consistent approach and methodology for preparing cost-benefit analyses.
+The purpose of this appendix is to provide uniform guidance to assist the analyst in preparing effective regulatory, backfit, forward fit, issue finality, and environmental review analyses and to provide a consistent approach and methodology for preparing cost-benefit analyses.
 The guidance in this appendix is consistent with U.S. Nuclear Regulatory Commission (NRC) policy and, if followed, should result in an acceptable analysis.
-Although this document is comprehensive, it does not anticipate all conceivable possibilities.
-Further, the methods used in regulatory analyses, backfit analyses, and environmental analyses continue to evolve, and applicable data may change over time.
-This appendix is intended to provide general guidance to assist the analyst in working through such circumstances.
+Although this document is comprehensive, it is not exhaustive and thus does not anticipate all conceivable possibilities.
+Further, the methods used in regulatory, backfit, forward fit, issue finality, and environmental review analyses continue to evolve, and applicable data may change over time.
+This appendix provides general guidance to assist the analyst in working through such circumstances.
 In addition to the examples provided in this appendix, the NRC and other Federal agencies (e.g., the U.S. Office of Management and Budget (OMB), the U.S. Environmental Protection Agency, the U.S. Government Accountability Office, and the U.S. Department of Transportation) continue to undertake research and development to improve the regulatory decisionmaking process, which may provide additional help in performing these analyses.